Ameer Gilani

-Ameer Gilani is a Pakistani actor and singer who is best known for his portrayal of Hassan Fareed in Hum TV's Sabaat (2020), for which he received a nomination for Best Emerging Talent at the 20th Lux Style Awards.
+Ameer Gilani is a Pakistani actor and singer known for playing Hassan Fareed in Sabaat (2020).

 Early life and education

 Gilani's paternal grandfather Syed Iftikhar Hussain Gillani is a lawyer who served as the country's law minister under Benazir Bhutto in 1989–1990.
 Musarrat Nazir, a famed singer and actress active from the 1950s to the 1990s, is Iftikhar's sister-in-law.

-In 2022, Gilani graduated with a Master of Laws (LLM) degree from the Harvard Law School in the United States.
+In 2022, Gilani completed his Master of Laws (LLM) at Harvard Law School.

 Career

 Actor

 Gilani portrayed the role of an upper class university student in Shahzad Kashmiri's Sabaat opposite Mawra Hocane.
 The series aired on Hum TV in 2020 and he was nominated at 20th Lux Style Awards for his performance in the category of Best Emerging Talent in TV.
 In 2021, he appeared in a Defence Day's special music video by Atif Aslam.
-In 2023, he paired again with Hocane in Shahzad Kashmiri's Neem.
+In 2023, he paired again with Hocane in Shahzad Kashmiri's TV series Neem.